 Error on primary production estimates

 For each of the four scenarios (PmixingSUIT, PmixingROV, PundericeSUIT, PundericeROV), the average primary production derived from all the transmittance values was viewed as an adequate description of the average primary production produced by drifting phytoplankton cells for a given area.
 The relative deviation of each individual primary production estimate to the average primary production over all stations was viewed as the error that one would make when measuring light at a single location.
-This relative error was calculated as follow:
+This relative error was calculated as follows:

 (8) δPdevice= |Pdevice - Pdevice| / Pdeviceⅹ 100